huguei/dnssec/README.md

-# dnssec
+# Some dnssec scripts
-Some dnssec scripts
+dnskey-to-pem.pl: convert a public key from a DNSKEY RR presentation format to PEM format.